Healthy Negotiation 101: How to Get What You Want

 Put pen to paper, play “devil’s advocate” and find the holes in your strategy.

-Find a negotiation coach or life coach who can help you to sharpen your skills.
+Find a negotiation coach who can help you to sharpen your skills.